Bike Touring Highlight

 October 2, 2015

 Very nice environment.
 Due to Corona, the suspension ferry only took two people at a time and the line was just too long.
-But the path through the forest on the right side of the river was beautiful and challenging on a racing bike.
-Have to get out once to go up a flight of stairs.
+But the path through the forest on the right side of the river (west side towards the castle) was beautiful and challenging on the racing bike.
+Having to get off once to go up a flight of stairs.

 May 30, 2020